Strategies for Retaining Top Marketing Talent Amidst Increasing Demands - Basis Technologies

 The many challenges agencies have grappled with in recent years have trickled down to their employees, making their daily tasks more difficult and less fulfilling, and reducing the quality of workplace culture at agencies.

 And even as outsourcing certain types of work can free up agency employees to focus on more strategic and fulfilling tasks, it can add additional complexity as well.
-“It's not as simple as reassigning tasks to external teams and completely removing them from the internal team’s plate” says Kelly Boyle, Group VP of Client Strategy and Insights at Basis Technologies.
+“It's not as simple as reassigning tasks to external teams and completely removing them from the internal team’s plate,” says Kelly Boyle, Group VP of Strategic Business Outcomes at Basis.
 “The internal agency team still needs to oversee and QA the outsourced work.
 And when you have teams working in silos, and possibly vastly different time zones, there can be breakdowns in communication and context that create complexity.”

 In an effort to land clients in a highly competitive landscape, some agencies can also end up overselling and underbidding.
 While it may lead to new business, the practice can leave employees overextended and stretched thin.
 One VP-level agency veteran shared that “High workloads have a huge impact on workers’ mental health—I’ve worked at agencies where I’d see at least one of my coworkers crying on a weekly basis.”